Introduction

 We are given to believe there is no common ground, that we as a country are entirely at cross-purposes, that there is no basis for accord.
 But how much of that is really true?
 Do we have anything approaching common purpose anymore?
 If so, what exactly is it?
 And if it does exist, how can we utilize it to the benefit of our battered democracy?

-This quest to find common purpose, now six years in the making, began in four small towns around the country – in Nebraska, South Carolina, Massachusetts and Arizona – deliberately chosen because they are quite distinct from each other and because each contribute something different to the fabric of who we are as a nation.
+This quest to find common purpose, now more than nine years in the making, began in four small towns around the country – in Nebraska, South Carolina, Massachusetts and Arizona – deliberately chosen because they are quite distinct from each other and because each contribute something different to the fabric of who we are as a nation.
 More about the towns.
 The ultimate purpose of the multiple journeys to each was not to further explore the differences but to look for similarities.
 It’s true that the towns constitute a small sample of a very big country.
 But if we can’t find agreement among the few, then how we going to find it among the many?

-Out of the words of the participants come a set of ideals that rise above and beyond partisan politics to propose even-handed ambitions for the nation.
-These 10 principles sound familiar but they have been constructed to bridge differences.
+Out of the words of the participants came a set of ideals that rise above and beyond partisan politics to propose even-handed ambitions for the nation.
+These 10 Principles to Unite America sound familiar but they were constructed to bridge differences.
 They look both to the past and to the future, remind us of what we hold dear as Americans and at the same time challenge us to do better.
 In broad strokes, the principles wed our values and our reality in what could be taken as a broad agenda for the country.

+These ideals were developed in grass-roots fashion and then endorsed by large majorities of poll respondents across political affiliations.
 The principles are not all of what you or I or any one individual might wish.
 Rather they propose to rise above political persuasions to declare what we hold in common.